mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-It appears that around 300,000 years ago, at a time coinciding with the disappearance of the Ancients, Victoria was heavily bombarded from space using a variety of weapons but most notably asteroids as ‘deadfall ordnance’.
+It appears that around 300,000 years ago, at a time coinciding with the disappearance of the Ancients, Victoria was heavily bombarded from space using a variety of weapons but most notably asteroids as 'deadfall ordnance'.
 This is a technical term for dropping a heavy object from orbit.
 The bombardment resulted in a number of immense craters, some of which are today seas or great lakes.
 Others are not obvious as